quao627/RMP/README.md

 reviews = professor.getAllReviews()
 ```

-Go to the demo folder if you want to see a sample output.
+Go to the demo notebook if you want to see a sample output.